jsommers/cbook/basictypes.rst

 ``long long``
     Modern C compilers also support ``long long`` as an integer type, which is a 64-bit integer.

-The integer types can be preceded by the qualifier ``unsigned`` which disallows representing negative numbers, but doubles the largest positive number representable.
+The integer types can be preceded by the qualifier ``unsigned`` which disallows representing negative numbers and doubles the largest positive number representable.
 For example, a 16 bit implementation of short can store numbers in the range -32768..32767, while ``unsigned short`` can store 0..65535.

 ..
 You can think of pointers as being a form of unsigned long on a machine with 4 byte pointers.
 In my opinion, it's best to avoid using unsigned unless you really need to.
 It tends to cause more misunderstandings and problems than it is worth.